 Don’t get too carried away with copywriting.

-Common email CTA tips and design hacks often suggest you need to get really creative with your button text in order to catch attention, stand against competitors, generate more clicks and so on.
+Common email CTA tips and design hacks often suggest you need to get really creative with your button text in order to catch attention, stand against competitors, generate more clicks, and so on.
 This advice is ambiguous.
-On the one hand, today’s competition is intense and you do need to make a difference with design in order to be noticed.
+On the one hand, today’s competition is intense, and you do need to make a difference with design in order to be noticed.
 On the other hand, a CTA belongs to a few email elements that are better when left classic.

 Typically, it takes a person several seconds to scan your email and determine whether it’s worth a response.
 If yes, a clear CTA with familiar text has more chances to lead to an intended action.

-Buy Now, Shop, Register, Subscribe, Learn More, Read Blog, Use Promo Code has established buttons, and anyone who has ever received at least several emails knows what happens after you click them.
+Buy Now, Shop, Register, Subscribe, Learn More, Read Blog, and Use Promo Code have established buttons, and anyone who has ever received at least several emails knows what happens after you click them.
 They don’t require much consideration; people don’t ever read them in full.
 A quick glimpse is enough to understand what action is expected.

-I would recommend sticking to these and other proven email CTA variants in 99% cases.
-Too sophisticated text can do you a bad service by distracting and finally scaring off.
+I would recommend sticking to these and other proven email CTA variants in 99% of cases.
+Too sophisticated text can do you a bad service by distracting and finally scaring you off.
 Get creative only when you make a unique offer that doesn’t fall under any of the above.

 Use several CTA designs in a long email.

 When doing consistent email marketing, you may send many long emails (promo, onboarding).
 They often consist of several blocks with different offers that vary in appearance and placement.
 Such emails also require different types of CTA to differentiate between offers.
-This difference can be reached with the button layout and colour.
+This difference can be reached with the button layout and color.